 The Audit Committee is empowered by the Board to review all issues in relation to appointment and reappointment, resignation or dismissal of external auditors.
-The external auditors have confirmed, at an Audit Committee meeting that, they are, and have been, independent throughout the conduct of audit engagement in accordance with terms of relevant professional and regulatory requirements.
+The external auditors have provided a written confirmation that they are, and have been, independent throughout the conduct of audit engagement in accordance with terms of relevant professional and regulatory requirements.